Black-Milk/LSIEngine/README.md

 4. LSIscript.py is meant to be invoked in terminal via $ python LSIscript.py

-		try $ python LSIscript.py -h to see how it works.
+		$ python LSIscript.py -h to see how it works.
 The help summary is given below.

 SCRIPT HELP SUMMARY:
 usage: LSIscript.py [-h] [-o OUTPUTPATH] docsetpath stopwordspath